phi16181/python_prework/README.md

 What does dir(math) return?

-For our use in Data Science and Machine Learning, we'll be using modules to work with files, machine learning, etc. Lastly, we can refer to modules with their own names if we need to in order to clear up any confusion caused by names.
+For your use in Data Science and Machine Learning, you'll be using modules to work with files, machine learning, etc. Lastly, you can refer to modules with their own names if you need to in order to clear up any confusion caused by names.
 For example:

 ```python
 import math as mt
 ```

-This allows us to then us mt in the place of the module name math.
-We use the new name when we use the module as follows:
+This allows you to then us <b>mt</b> in the place of the module name <b>math</b>.
+You use the new name when we use the module as follows:

 ```python